-Augusta Nursing Home Abuse and Neglect Lawyers
+Nursing Home Abuse and Neglect Lawyers in Augusta

 When you make the often-difficult decision to place a loved one in a nursing home or another elder care facility, you have a right to expect that they’ll receive compassionate and attentive care.
 You also assume that they will be allowed to live their lives with the dignity they deserve.
 However, startling statistics show the consistent mistreatment of the elderly in nursing homes across the country.
 In 2019 alone, there were over 600 cases of abuse and neglect at facilities throughout the state of Georgia.
 It’s overwhelming to think about your mother, uncle, or friend suffering at the hands of people responsible for their medical care.

-At Chris Hudson Law Group, our nursing home abuse lawyers are committed to uncovering and stopping abuse and neglect in facilities in Georgia.
+At The Chris Hudson Law Group, our nursing home abuse and neglect lawyers are committed to uncovering and stopping abuse and neglect in facilities in Georgia.
 Whether the facility’s caregivers refuse to follow protocol or management fails to provide a safe environment or adequate supervision, you could receive compensation for the suffering your loved one endured.
 We believe in seeking justice for victims and their families.
 No one should ever experience what the elderly get exposed to at these facilities every day.
 It’s our goal to ensure those responsible for any misconduct pay the maximum settlement available under Georgia law.

 What Signs of Abuse Should I Look for at the Nursing Home?